Beth Blankenship Obituary - Lewisville, TX | GoSanAngelo

 She was preceded in death by her husband, Royce, and her step-daughter, Betty Jean "Jeannie" (Blankenship) Day.

 Beth is survived by her son, Lee Stacy Blankenship and his wife, Melissa "Missy" Lyn (Schulze) Blankenship and granddaughters, Margaret "Maggie" Ann Blankenship of Ponca City, Oklahoma, and Emma Katherine (Blankenship) Veidt and her husband, Ryan Veidt of Denver, Colorado; her step-son, Royce "Ikie" Blankenship and his wife, Annie of Terral, Oklahoma; her two step-grandsons and their families, Steve and Ronda Collier of Saginaw, Texas, and Scott and Stacy Day of Stillwater, Oklahoma.
-She is also survived by two brothers and their families.
+She is also survived by two brothers and their families, Joe Bob and Kristine Emsoff of Seymour and Ted and Martha Emsoff of Fredericksburg, Texas.

+Visitation and service will be held on Wednesday, June 10, 2020, at Johnson's Funeral Home in San Angelo.
+Visitation will begin at 1:00 PM with services at 3:00 PM.
+Internment at Lawnhaven Memorial Gardens will immediately follow.

+The family would like to thank Beth's numerous friends in San Angelo and at Evergreen Senior Living Facility in Lewisville for their incredible love and support over the years as well as the staff at Texas Health Presbyterian Hospital in Flower Mound for providing great care and comfort during her final days.

 Lewisville - Beth Ann (Emsoff) Blankenship - affectionately called "Mimi" - 87, of San Angelo and Lewisville, Texas, passed away peacefully on June 5, with her son, Lee at her side.